AndreaDiotallevi/motorway/readme.md

 ## 2. Initial thoughts on the requirements

-After reading the requirements multiple times, these are my design considerations.

 ### 2.1 Run postgres database in Docker

 > Inside this package, you will find a git project containing a Docker file that will bring up a Postgres database containing 2 tables: `vehicles` and `stateLogs`.
 These tables are already populated with some sample data.